Check if your child is eligible for free school transport

 If you're on a low income

-If your child is entitled to free school meals, or you receive the maximum level of Working Tax Credit, then they are entitled to assistance with transport if your child is aged:
+If your child is entitled to free school meals, or you receive the maximum level of Working Tax Credit, then you are entitled to assistance with transport if your child is aged:

-• 8, 9, 10 and 11 and where the distance is more than two miles
+• 8 to 11 years and where the distance is more than 2 miles

-• 11 to 16 at secondary school have a choice of one from the three nearest schools all of which must be more than two miles but not more than six miles from home
+• 11 to 16 years and attending 1 of the 3 nearest secondary schools, all of which must be more than 2 miles but not more than 6 miles from home

-• 11 to 16 and attending their nearest faith secondary school preferred by parents on the basis of religion and which is greater than two miles but not more than 15 miles from their home
+• 11 to 16 years and attending their nearest faith secondary school, preferred by parents on the basis of religion, and which is greater than 2 miles but not more than 15 miles from their home

-A Statement of Special Educational Needs or an Education, Health and Care Plan may contain details of transport which we consider appropriate to meet a child’s individual needs.
+A statement of SEN or an education, health and care (EHC) plan may contain details of transport which we consider appropriate to meet a child’s individual needs.
 If this is not the case, the normal school transport policy will apply.

-If your child is aged between 5 and 16 and you apply for a place in a school on the basis of religion, and in the view of the Director of Children and Family Wellbeing the appropriate religious education is not provided in the catchment or nearest school, then transport from the nearest boarding point can be made available at an annual cost of £538.10 per child payable termly (£212.00 Autumn term, £187.00 Spring term and £127.10 Summer term), provided:
+If your child is aged between 5 and 16 years and you apply for a place in a school on the basis of religion (and in the view of the Director of Children and Family Wellbeing the appropriate religious education is not provided in the catchment or nearest school) then transport from the nearest boarding point can be made available, if:

-• your child is attending the nearest such school and it is no more than eight miles away in the case of a primary school and 15 miles for a secondary school and;
+• your child is attending the nearest such school and it is no more than 8 miles away in the case of a primary school and 15 miles for a secondary school

 No refund will be made in respect of any unexpired part of a travel pass no longer required.